 They both came from broken homes in which alcohol was the forefront of their parents’ problems.
 So, I’m sure this is the reason my siblings and I were raised in an alcohol-free home.
 Though there were times I resented them, I look back now and am blessed they did so.
 I had a peaceful upbringing in which I am very fortunate for today.

-I’d approach the bartender with a certain smirk and confidence I had developed from years of drinking and would say, “Hey, how ya doin?
+I’d approach the bartender with a certain smirk of confidence which I developed from years of drinking and would say, “Hey, how ya doin?
 Old Fashioned, please…bourbon, hold the water.”
-Then I would casually look around to see which fellow bar mates caught a glimpse of my egocentric self ordering what I called “a man’s drink”.
+Then I would casually look around to see which fellow bar mates caught a glimpse of my egocentric self, ordering what I called “a mans drink.”
 Yeah, real manly I was.

 Looking back, it amazes me how egotistical I became.
 There I was, ordering drinks I couldn’t afford trying to impress people I didn’t know just so I could gain acceptance from my peers.
-I wore expensive clothes, cleaned up nice, and flaunted money (I surely didn’t have) trying to fit in with people who I was never born to fit in with.
+I wore expensive clothes, cleaned up nice, and flaunted money (I surely didn’t have) trying to fit in with people who cared little about me.

 When I experienced my rock bottom, I decided it was time for me to change and be sober for a while.
 Now, I’ve gone back and forth a hundred times with whether or not I should encourage you to do the same (if you’re a drinker), and I finally decided it’s not up to me.
 That one is up to you.
-Sobriety did change my life, but that doesn’t mean you must go sober too.
+Sobriety did change my life, but that doesn’t mean it will do the same for you.
 It was a goal I wanted to accomplish for me because it was the root of all my problems.

 That 30th day, on National Peace Day, was a defining moment in my Peace Quest.
-It was the first time I had changed and conquered a goal that I set out to accomplish.
-Sure, I’ll be honest with you; the next day I went out on a Yacht and drank with some “friends”, but that doesn’t matter.
+It was the first time I had conquered a goal that I set out to accomplish.
+Sure, I’ll be honest with you, the next day I went out on a Yacht and drank with some “friends,” but that doesn’t matter.
 I had made it to 30 days and that’s exactly what I had set out to do at the time.

-Though I am ‘attempting’ at being completely sober now, if I ever decide to drink on occasion again; I made a promise to myself to always do 30 days out of the year, 3 times in that year, completely sober.
-If you’re not one of those math geniuses out there, yes, that means 90 days total completely sober broken down into 30 day periods.
-If you decide sobriety just isn’t realistic for your lifestyle (which is 100% okay); I do recommend trying to do 30 days without a drop once or twice throughout the year just to keep a level head.
-I believe 30 day periods give you the clarity you need at the end to continue on living a happy life.
+If you decide sobriety just isn’t realistic for your lifestyle (which is 100% okay), I do recommend trying to do thirty days without a drop once or twice throughout the year just to keep a level head.
+I believe these periods give you the clarity you need to continue on living a happy life.
 Regardless, whatever you decide is for you to decide.
-This is an area of your own life that I, or anyone else, cannot decide for you.
+This is an area of your life that neither I, nor anyone else, can decide for you.